brenhinkeller/brenhinkeller.github.io/_fieldwork/099-werneckes-2019.md

 ---

 <a href='/images/werneckes/RacklaPanorama.jpg'><img src='/images/werneckes/RacklaPanorama.jpg'></a>
 The East Rackla River valley viewed from the north, looking towards Mount Mervyn.
-The Dawson Thrust runs runs parallel to the river valley. <a href='/images/werneckes/RacklaPanoramaFull.jpg'>full size</a>
+The Dawson Thrust runs parallel to the river valley. <a href='/images/werneckes/RacklaPanoramaFull.jpg'>full size</a>

 ---